maagic6/SDIMV/README.md

 -----------
 Download EXE from [releases](https://duckduckgo.com) and run

-Drag and drop images/right click to add and remove images
+- Drag and drop multiple images at once
+- Right click on items to remove

 Build (for Linux/MacOS)
 -----------